Cash-Monkey/automation-assessment/README.md

 ## This is a test framework.

 Download the project from github in any way you fancy.
-Once you have the project downloaded you should see 4 files in the root:
+Once you have the project downloaded you should see 4 files in the root directory:
 - src
 - .gitignore
 - pom.xml